Yad Vashem: Political interference and leadership

-In 2018, Yad Vashem chief historian Dina Porat participated in developing a compromise agreement between the Israeli and Polish governments about Poland’s record during the Holocaust, and moderating a Polish law criminalizing any assertion of any Polish complicity in the Holocaust or other Nazi crimes.
+In 2018, Yad Vashem chief historian Dina Porat participated in developing a compromise agreement between the Israeli and Polish governments about Poland's record during the Holocaust, and moderating a Polish law criminalizing any assertion of any Polish complicity in the Holocaust or other Nazi crimes.
 By agreement between the Israeli and Polish governments, the law was reworded to acknowledge some Polish misconduct, in exchange for a joint declaration by Polish government and Israeli Knesset that many Poles committed "heroic" efforts "to save Jewish people."
 However, the museum, itself, argued the declaration "contains highly problematic wording that contradicts existing and accepted historical knowledge in this field," and harshly disparaged the deal, saying the agreement would stifle free research about the subject.

-In February 2020, Yad Vashem apologized for “inaccuracies” and “partial” facts that had been presented in Jerusalem at the previous month’s World Holocaust Forum (attended by Russian president Vladimir Putin and other world leaders).
-The criticism alleged the program excessively emphasized Russia’s role in ending World War II, and suppressed information unpalatable to Russia's government.
+In February 2020, Yad Vashem apologized for "inaccuracies" and "partial" facts that had been presented in Jerusalem at the previous month's World Holocaust Forum (attended by Russian president Vladimir Putin and other world leaders).
+The criticism alleged the program excessively emphasized Russia's role in ending World War II, and suppressed information unpalatable to Russia's government.

 In 2020, plans to appoint Effi Eitam to head the institutions have been criticized due to alleged racist remarks made by the appointee.

 In summer 2023, a number of scholars, politicians and media figures have criticized Israeli Prime Minister Benjamin Netanyahu and Education Minister Yoav Kisch for an attempt to remove Yad Vashem Chairman Dani Dayan from his position, noting that this reduces the independence and, hence, credibility of the institution.

+Relationship to the Nakba

+Yad Vashem was built on the territory of Ein Karim, a depopulated Palestinian village that had been inhabited by 3,500 Palestinian Christians who fled after the Deir Yassin massacre.
+According to Saree Makdisi, the hilltop campus of Yad Vashem, in ensemble with the Memorial Park and National Military Cemetery on Mount Herzl, burial site of Theodor Herzl, form "the most sacred monuments to Zionism."
+The complex overlooks the remains of the depopulated Palestinian village of Deir Yassin, site of the Deir Yassin massacre, which is not mentioned in the complex and which has been partially covered by the Jerusalem Forest and partially renovated and converted into the buildings of the Kfar Shaul Mental Health Center.

 Art gallery

 Yad Vashem houses the world's largest collection of artwork produced by Jews and other victims of Nazi occupation in 1933–1945.
-The Yad Vashem Art Department supervises a 10,000-piece collection, adding 300 pieces a year, most of them donated by survivors' families or discovered in attics.
+The Yad Vashem Art Department supervises a 14,000-piece collection, adding 300 pieces a year, most of them donated by survivors' families or discovered in attics.
 Included in the collection are works by Alexander Bogen, Alice Lok Cahana, Samuel Bak, and Felix Nussbaum.